 About the Museum

 The Museum is located on the sixth and seventh floors of an early 20th-century warehouse formerly known as the Texas School Book Depository.
 The permanent exhibit features films, photographs and artifacts that chronicle President Kennedy's life, death and legacy.
 Temporary exhibits can be seen on the seventh floor.
 The Museum offers monthly programs, special events and educational resources.
 While you're here, we invite you to visit both Museum Stores and to explore the Reading Room, the Museum's extensive library of books, audiovisual resources and artifacts.
 The Museum is open Monday 12 p.m. - 6 p.m.; Tuesday - Sunday 10 a.m. - 6 p.m.
-Free audio guides of the permanent exhibit are available in English and Spanish.
+Free audio guides are included with exhibit admission and are available in English, Spanish, German, French, Portuguese, Japanese and a Family version (English only).

 Inside the Museum